win-wiz/emoji-click/README.md

 ## 🤝 Contributing

-We welcome contributions to AI Emoji!
+We welcome contributions to Emoji Click!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature`)